-So an indie publisher I continued to be.
+So an indie author I continued to be.

 My approach is simple: WRITE | PUBLISH | LAUNCH

-I guide one-on-one clients through the processes of writing, publishing, and launching their books, and through my online courses, I teach anyone with a story to tell or a message to share how to bypass the overwhelm, go from wanting to write a book to writing a book, getting that book published, and purposefully positioning it to open new, exciting doors.
+I guide my clients through the processes of writing, publishing, and launching their books through one-on-one and group programs.
+My passion is helping anyone with a story to tell or a message to share (which is to say, everyone) how to bypass the overwhelm, go from wanting to write a book to writing a book, getting that book published, and purposefully positioning it to open new, exciting doors.

 Whether you’ve finished writing your manuscript or haven’t put a word on the page, I look forward to meeting you wherever you are and helping you get wherever you dream of going as an author.

 Are you ready?
 Of course you are.
 That’s why you’re here.